Five Warning Signs Your Supply Chain Is in Polycrisis Mode

 1) The risk register keeps growing, yet decisions do not change

 What it means: the organisation tracks nodes and ignores flows.
-You are not making hypotheses about how trouble travels.
+There is no hypothesis for how trouble travels.

-First fix: sketch the stress, name the trigger, then trace one hop per pathway.
+First fix: sketch the stress.
+Name the trigger.
+Trace one hop per pathway.
 Use one verb per arrow.

 2) Incidents repeat one hop downstream

 You fix a port delay.
-Costs return via premium air freight.
+Costs return via premium air.
 You stop a cyber alert.
 Forecast error rises next cycle.
 The label changes.
 The mechanism does not.

 What it means: teams treat symptoms, not propagation.
 Each function optimises locally and pushes cost to the next link.